 These relationships reflect underlying physical trade-offs in bulge evolution.
 Shifting gas to arrive later or over a longer timescale can be offset by adjusting the efficiency with which it is turned into stars and by redistributing mass between the first and second infall, so that the integrated enrichment history remains compatible with the present-day MDF data.
 Within this credible region, the effective enrichment timescale ($\tau_{\rm enrich} \sim \tau_{\rm infall}/\nu$) remains approximately constant at $\sim 0.03$--$0.1$~Gyr, ensuring the rapid early enrichment required by the $\alpha$-knee position and the old ages of metal-poor bulge stars.

-The negative correlation between $\sigma_2$ and $\tau_2$, together with their strong dependence on SFE (as quantified by the mutual information), encodes a late-time trade-off: a more massive or more concentrated second infall (higher $\sigma_2$, shorter $\tau_2$) must be compensated by a lower SFE or a shift in timing to avoid overproducing young, metal-rich stars.
+The negative correlation between $\sigma_2$ and $\tau_2$, together with their strong dependence on SFE (as quantified by the MI), encodes a late-time trade-off: a more massive or more concentrated second infall (higher $\sigma_2$, shorter $\tau_2$) must be compensated for by a lower SFE or a shift in timing to avoid overproducing young metal-rich stars.

-In this sense, the coupled $\sigma_2$–$\tau_2$–SFE and $\tau_1$–$\tau_2$ degeneracies jointly control how aggressively the metal-rich peak of the MDF and the young end of the age–metallicity relation can be built without violating the $\alpha$-element and bulge-mass constraints.
-Despite these broad individual constraints, the pseudo-posterior occupies a physically plausible region of parameter space that consistently reproduces both the observed metallicity distribution function and the \citet{Joyce2023} age–metallicity relation.
+In this sense, the coupled $\sigma_2$, $\tau_2$, SFE and $\tau_1$, $\tau_2$ degeneracies jointly control how aggressively the metal-rich peak of the MDF and the young end of the AMR can be built without violating the $\alpha$-element and bulge-mass constraints.
+Despite these broad individual constraints, the pseudo-posterior occupies a physically plausible region of parameter space that consistently reproduces both the observed MDF and the \citet{Joyce2023} AMR.

-Taken together, the pseudo-posterior favors a coherent evolutionary scenario where the preferred solution describes a rapid initial collapse phase, with a first infall peaking at $t_1 \approx 0.1$~Gyr with a very short duration $\tau_1 \approx 0.1$~Gyr and an SFE of order a few~Gyr$^{-1}$.
-This is followed by a delayed, lower-mass second infall episode, with onset at $t_2 \approx 5$~Gyr, corresponding to $\sim 9$~Gyr ago, with $\tau_2 \sim 1.7$~Gyr and $\sigma_2 \approx 0.69$.
-This configuration naturally produces an early burst of $\alpha$-enhanced, metal-poor stars followed by a prolonged phase of diluted star formation that builds the metal-rich, younger component---exactly the hybrid classical-plus-secular scenario favored by recent bulge studies \citep{Ballero07, Takuji2012, Molero2024}.
+Taken together, the pseudo-posterior favors a coherent evolutionary scenario where the preferred solution describes a rapid initial collapse phase, with a first infall peaking at $t_1 \approx 0.1$~Gyr, with a very short duration $\tau_1 \approx 0.1$~Gyr and an SFE of order a few~Gyr$^{-1}$.
+This is followed by a delayed lower-mass second infall episode, with onset at $t_2 \approx 5$~Gyr, corresponding to $\sim 9$~Gyr ago, with $\tau_2 \sim 1.7$~Gyr and $\sigma_2 \approx 0.69$.
+This configuration naturally produces an early burst of $\alpha$-enhanced metal-poor stars, followed by a prolonged phase of diluted star formation that builds the metal-rich younger component---exactly the hybrid classical-plus-secular scenario favored by recent bulge studies \citep{Ballero07, Takuji2012, Molero2024}.

-To visualize these relationships, we compute both the weighted Pearson correlation (linear relationships among well-fitting models) and the mutual information (linear and nonlinear dependencies).
+To visualize these relationships, we compute both the weighted Pearson correlation (linear relationships among well-fitting models) and the MI (linear and nonlinear dependencies).
 Figure~\ref{fig:correlations} shows a matrix for each of these values.
-The strongest correlations from the weighted Pearson matrix include a negative association between the onset time of the second infall ($t_2$) and the SFE with $\rho_w \approx -0.20$, indicating a trade-off in which earlier second episodes require lower SFE to avoid over-producing metal-rich stars and to preserve the observed MDF shape.
+The strongest correlations from the weighted Pearson matrix include a negative association between the onset time of the second infall ($t_2$) and the SFE with $\rho_w \approx -0.20$, indicating a trade-off whereby earlier second episodes require lower SFE to avoid over-producing metal-rich stars and to preserve the observed MDF shape.